brandur/sorg/content/fragments-drafts/origin.md

 [Go CSRF protection middleware][go] that relies only on `Origin` and started hosting a form directly on my static site's [newsletter page](/newsletter).
-The signup app whitelists the static site's URL of `https://brandur.org` along with its own URL `https://passages-signup.herokuapp.com`, and will happily allow form submissions from either origin.
+The signup app whitelists the static site's URL `https://brandur.org` along with its own URL `https://passages-signup.herokuapp.com`, and will happily allow form submissions from either origin.

 !fig src="/assets/fragments/origin/submit.svg" caption="Submitting a form from a static site to a dynamic signup app."

-I also "solved" (with a hammer) the app dethaw wait by having the static newsletter page try to load a tiny image from the dynamic app that it submits its form to, giving the app a chance to spin up while the user is entering an
+I also "solved" (with a hammer) the app unidle wait by having the static newsletter page try to load a tiny image from the dynamic app that it submits its form to, giving the app a chance to spin up while the user is entering an